The Ultimate Guide to Natural Skincare Ingredients: Harnessing Nature's Power for Radiant Skin In an era where consumers are increasingl...

 Reactions

-mean hypoallergenic.
-Many plant-based ingredients can cause allergic reactions
+doesn't mean hypoallergenic.
+Many plant-based ingredients can cause allergic

-in sensitive individuals.
-Common allergens include essential oils, certain
+reactions in sensitive individuals.
+Common allergens include essential oils,

-botanical extracts, and nut-derived ingredients.
-Always patch test new products
+certain botanical extracts, and nut-derived ingredients.
+Always patch test new

 Photosensitivity

-ingredients, particularly citrus oils and certain plant extracts, can increase
+natural ingredients, particularly citrus oils and certain plant extracts, can

-skin sensitivity to sunlight, leading to sunburn or hyperpigmentation.
-Use
+increase skin sensitivity to sunlight, leading to sunburn or hyperpigmentation.

 Comedogenic